 As we talked about in #1, you should take every opportunity that presents itself, as long as it leads you closer to your mountain.
 But keep this in mind: You can’t connect the dots moving forwards.
-You can only connect the dots looking backwards.
+You can only connect the dots looking backward.

 This is why you don’t know what you want to do – because you can’t connect each opportunity to the next one after it.
-So it is normal and totally OK not to know what you want.
+So it is healthy and totally OK not to know what you want.
 I mean, even Steve Jobs had no idea what he wanted to do with his life when he was in college!
 But here’s a mindset of his that helped guide him in the right direction: